OVGN/OpenHBMC/README.md

     - AXI4 INCR burst sizes up to 256 data beats (long transfers are automatically splitted into parts to meet maximum CS# low limitation)
     - AXI4 FIXED bursts are treated as INCR burst type
     - AXI4 WRAP bursts of  2, 4, 8, 16 data beats
-- No AXI4 read or write reordering
+- Supports HyperBUS frequency up to **200MHz**
-- Current resource utilization: 569-LUT, 790-FF, 1.5-BRAM (1.5 x RAMB36E1 = 3 x RAMB18E1)
+- No need to make any kind of calibration with new DRU (data recovery module)
-- Minimum HyperBus clock frequency is limited to 100MHz (due to IDELAY 2.5ns limitations)
+- Resource utilization: 781-LUT, 975-FF, 1-RAMB36E1 (RAMB36E1 = 2 x RAMB18E1)

 ## How to use:
 1. Download and copy the OpenHBMC folder with all entire files to your local IP-repo directory.